Spotted Beebalm Monarda punctata

 - Flower Description:

-- Rosettes of yellowish, purple-spotted, tubular pubescent flowers occur in whorls, forming a dense, elongated spike at the end of the stem or from leaf axils.
+- Rosettes of white to pale yellow, purple-spotted, tubular, pubescent flowers occur in whorls, forming a dense, elongated spike at the end of the stem or from leaf axils.
 Each whorl is subtended by large, conspicuous, whitish, purple-tinged, leaf-like bracts.
 The stacked combination of colored bracts and speckled flowers is unique and showy.
-Flowers bloom July-September.
+Flowers bloom from July to September.

 -